 Once upon a time I was on the media pass list for the Food & Wine Classic, but not any longer.
 Since I usually get invited to everything anyway, it only makes my weekend more of a spontaneous adventure, and so I rest up in preparation, get outside more religiously, eat minimally, and leave my schedule wide open for what’s about to unfold.

 The next morning the wiring in my swollen brain was short circuiting.
-Wanting to detox and sweat the night’s alcohol out in a workout, I kept changing my clothes, switching from comfy t-shirt soft pj’s, to mountain biking clothes, to yoga clothes, and back into the pj’s.
+Wanting to detox and sweat the night’s alcohol out in a workout, I kept changing my clothes, switching from comfy jersey soft pajamas, to mountain biking clothes, to yoga clothes, and back into the pj’s.
 That’s when the text came in with a pass offer.
 The seminar was to begin in 15 minutes and so I threw off the pj’s, put on my whites, and raced down to Paepcke Park.
 Having no idea what seminar to attend my eyes shot directly on the festival guide to “Breakfast of Champions,” a raw bar with chilled stone crab claws and oysters flashed like a beacon through the fog (yes … I’m from Mass).

 Arriving late I sat down and immediately Anthony Giglio, one of the most entertaining wine and spirits authorities “on the planet”, told us to take our first sip of NV Collet Demi-Sec from Champagne, France.
-The bell rang through the mist, it was time to kick it into gear, this Breakfast of Champions seminar was a Sparkling Smackdown, and all about sparkling wines and Champagnes.
+The bell rang through the mist, it was time to kick it back into gear, this Breakfast of Champions seminar was a Sparkling Smackdown, and all about sparkling wines and Champagnes.
 Quel est une fille blogger censée faire?

 Mellifluously speaking of the experience of each sip, Giglio declared that the first sip never counts, guiding us to cleanse the palate before judging.
 With the second sip we were encouraged to take notice of the fruits and acids as they moved from the back of the tongue towards the front of the mouth and across the gum line, leaving the dry aftertaste.
 The third sip was where the tones and dryness were truly detected.
 Between sips Giglio interspersed the bubbles with humorous stories depicting French snobbery at its best, and Champagne interludes with Queen Noor of Jordan.
 The food that accompanied the tasting was an egg sandwich and a packet of hot sauce set in front of us in a silver foil bag, as if straight off the streets of New York.
 The egg sandwich was there to show how with each sip the heat from the hot sauce increases.